Ayush-Kaushik/pdf-merger/README.md

 <h2 align="center">PDF Merger Desktop Application 🖨️ </h2>

 <p align="center">
-Merge PDF on your laptop with ease in a safe and secure manner with PDF merger.
-No need to use online tools that store your personal PDF data.
+Merge PDF's on your laptop with ease in a safe and secure manner with *PDF merger*.
+No need to use online tools that could potentially store your personal data.
 </p>

 ## 📝 Table of Contents